Gulf Grouper

 About the Species

-Gulf grouper are large fish that live in shallow, coastal areas during their first 2 years of their life, before moving on to rocky reefs and kelp beds.
-They are late-maturing, long-lived, top-level predators found in the Gulf of California and the eastern Pacific Ocean.
+Gulf grouper are large fish that live in shallow, coastal areas including estuaries, bays, and mangroves as juveniles, before moving on to rocky reefs and kelp beds as adults.
+They are late-maturing, long-lived, top-level predators found from Mazatlan, Mexico, to the Gulf of California and rarely along the outer southern coast of Baja California.

-Gulf grouper used to be very common in the eastern Pacific Ocean, but they became scarce because commercial and recreational fisherman could easily catch them.
+Gulf grouper used to be common in the Gulf of California, but they became scarce, because commercial and recreational fisherman could easily catch them.
 All harvest of gulf grouper is currently prohibited in the United States.

 Gulf grouper are listed as endangered under the Endangered Species Act.
 NOAA Fisheries is dedicated to the conservation of gulf grouper.
 Our scientists use a variety of innovative techniques to study and protect this species.